TongchengOpenSource/smart-doc/docs/diy/config.md

   "requestExample":"true",//Whether to display the request example in the document, the default value is true.
   "responseExample":"true",//Whether to display the response example in the document, the default is true.
   "requestParamsTable": true, //@since 2.2.5,Whether to display the request params table in the document, the default value is true.
-  "responseParamsTable": true //@since 2.2.5,Whether to display the response params table in the document, the default is true.
+  "responseParamsTable": true, //@since 2.2.5,Whether to display the response params table in the document, the default is true.
-  "displayActualType":false,//display actual type of generic, "urlSuffix":".do",//Support the url suffix of the old SpringMVC project,@since 2.1.0 "appKey": "xxx",// torna appKey, @since 2.0.9 "appToken": "xxx", //torna appToken,@since 2.0.9 "secret": "xx",//torna secret，@since 2.0.9
+  "displayActualType": false,//display actual type of generic, "urlSuffix":".do",//Support the url suffix of the old SpringMVC project,@since 2.1.0 "appKey": "xxx",// torna appKey, @since 2.0.9 "appToken": "xxx", //torna appToken,@since 2.0.9 "secret": "xx",//torna secret，@since 2.0.9
-  "isReplace":true, torna replace doc @since 2.2.4
+  "isReplace":true, //torna replace doc @since 2.2.4
   "openUrl": "torna server/api/",//torna server url,@since 2.0.9
   "tornaDebug":false, // show log while set true "ignoreRequestParams":[ //The request parameter object will be discarded when generating the document.@since 1.9.2